roywong96/roywong96/README.md

 Data Engineer | Data Scientist | Data Analyst | MLOps | Ex-EY AI & Data
 -----------------------------------------------------------------------

 I'm a Master of Analytics graduate from RMIT, complemented by a double major of Physics and Mathematics University of Melbourne.
-My journey encompasses impactful roles at Ernst & Young, where I spearheaded AI and data analytics projects, optimizing operations for prominent shipping companies with crane hang detection.
+My journey encompasses impactful roles at **Ernst & Young**, where I spearheaded AI and data analytics projects, optimizing operations for prominent shipping companies with crane hang detection.
 I have also carried out **end-to-end Machine Learning Solution** from Data Sourcing, Exploratory Data Analysis, Feature Engineering, Model Building and Model Deployment for an Upstream Oil and Gas Project.

-At Yarra Energy Foundation, I pioneered clean energy solutions, demonstrating expertise in deep learning, predictive modeling, and data analysis.
+At **Yarra Energy Foundation**, I pioneered clean energy solutions, demonstrating expertise in deep learning, predictive modeling, and data analysis.
 Armed with certifications in Azure and a proficiency in programming languages like Python, coupled with a passion for continuous learning and social impact initiatives, I'm dedicated to driving innovation and solving complex challenges in the realm of data analytics and beyond.

 * 🌍  I'm based in Kuala Lumpur, Malaysia
 * 🖥️  See my portfolio at [Data Science Projects](http://roywong96.github.io/Projects/)